Travel Pillows: Ratings of Sources

 by Denise Foley and Tanya Beers

 Our AssessmentAn airline pilot offers his personal recommendations for travel accessories.
-In this article, he describes the pros and cons of four types of travel pillows: inflatable, memory foam, polyester- and buckwheat-filled.
-His least favorite travel pillow is the inflatable U-shaped version, although he recommends the inflatable Komfort Kollar as the best of these.
-His favorite travel pillows are those made out of memory foam, and he recommends the Memory Foam Komfort Kollar.
+In this article, he describes the pros and cons of four types of travel pillows: inflatable, memory-foam, polyester- and buckwheat-filled.
+His favorite travel pillows are those made out of memory foam, and he recommends the now-discontinued Memory Foam Komfort Kollar.
 He also likes the DreamTime Convertible Pillow, which is filled with buckwheat hulls.

 by Contributors to Amazon.com

 Our AssessmentAmazon.com sells many different travel pillows.
 The Travelrest receives the most reviews by far.
 Users give it an average rating of 4.1 stars out of 5, saying it is comfortable and easy to use.
 Detractors say it's not ideal in all situations.
 The Cabeau Memory Foam Neck Pillow and Travel Pillow gets a higher average rating of 4.4 stars out of 5, also based on hundreds of user reviews.